scuseami[.]net redirect removal instructions

 What is scuseami[.]net?

-Scuseami[.]net is operates like many other websites of this type, for example, balanceforsun[.]com, sawhitpew[.]site and wbamedia[.]net.
-These are rogue websites that are designed either to load questionable content or redirect visitors to other untrustworthy pages.
-In most cases people are forced to visit such websites, they do not open them intentionally.
-As a rule, they get opened by browsers that have some potentially unwanted application (PUA) installed on them.
-Moreover, PUAs display intrusive ads and collect details related to user's web browsing activities as well.
+scuseami[.]net is operates like many other websites of this type including, for example, balanceforsun[.]com, sawhitpew[.]site and wbamedia[.]net.
+These are rogue sites that are designed to load dubious content or redirect visitors to other untrusted web pages.
+In most cases, people are forced to visit these sites and do not open them intentionally.
+Generally, they are opened by browsers that have potentially unwanted applications (PUAs) installed on them.
+Furthermore, PUAs display intrusive ads and collect details relating to browsing activity.

-Typically, PUAs open websites like scuseami[.]net in new browser window or tab.
-When visited, scuseami[.]net either loads some dubious content or it redirects its visitors to about two or three other untrustworthy websites.
-What scuseami[.]net will do depends on visitor's geoloaction.
-It is worth mentioning that pages that get opened through websites like scuseami[.]net can be malicious, designed to advertise questionable software, and so on.
-Like many other similar websites, scuseami[.]net suggests that in order to continue browsing it visitors have to click the "Allow" button in a popped up window.
-In other words, it uses a clickbait technique to trick visitors into allowing it to show notifications.
-If clicked, that button allows websites like scuseami[.]net to show notifications that usually contain questionable advertisements, links to shady websites, and other content of this kind.
-As we mentioned in the introduction, most PUAs are designed to gather information related to user's browsing habits.
-Usually they target details like IP addresses, entered search queries, URLs of visited websites, geolocation, and so on.
-However, sometimes apps of this type record personal details as well.
-Their developers either sell collected data to third parties (potentially cyber criminals) or misuse it by themselves.
-Also, quite often PUAs feed their users with various intrusive advertisements.
-They display coupons, banners, surveys, pop-ups, and ads of other type.
-If clicked, they either open unreliable websites or download and/or install various unwanted applications by executing certain scripts.
-To sum up, PUAs can lead to unwanted downloads, installations, problems related to browsing safety, privacy, or even identity theft.
+Typically, PUAs open websites such as scuseami[.]net in new browser windows or tabs.
+When visited, scuseami[.]net loads dubious content or redirects visitors to about two or three other untrusted websites.
+The actions of scuseami[.]net depend on visitors' geoloactions.
+Web pages that are opened through sites such as scuseami[.]net are often malicious, designed to advertise dubious software, and so on.
+Like many other similar websites, scuseami[.]net suggests that, to continue browsing, visitors must click the "Allow" button in a pop-up window.
+This a 'clickbait' technique used to trick visitors into allowing it to show notifications.
+If clicked, the button allows scuseami[.]net to show notifications that usually contain dubious advertisements, links to rogue websites, and other content of this kind.
+As mentioned, most PUAs gather information relating to users' browsing habits.
+They target details such as IP addresses, entered search queries, URLs of visited websites, geolocation, and so on, however, they sometimes record personal details as well.
+Developers sell the data to third parties (potentially, cyber criminals) or misuse it to generate revenue.
+PUAs can also feed users with intrusive advertisements such as coupons, banners, surveys, pop-ups, and others.
+If clicked, they open dubious websites or download and/or install unwanted applications (by executing certain scripts).
+In summary, PUAs can lead to unwanted downloads and installations, and problems relating to browsing safety, privacy or even identity theft.

 |Name||Ads by scuseami.net|